orourkedd/effects-as-data/README.md

 ## Telemetry

 Detailed telemetry about your effects-as-data code can be gathered by adding any of these lifecycle callbacks to your effects-as-data config.
-This data can be pushed to your logging system, dropped onto Kafka, etc, and use for monitoring and alerting.
+This data can be pushed to your logging system, dropped onto Kafka, etc, and used for monitoring and alerting.

 ```js
 const config = {